How Can Businesses Reduce their Scope 3 Emissions

 60-minute masterclass: Tackling your Scope 3 emissions on the road to net-zero

 The following are key takeaways from the seminar.
-It should inspire and inform businesses of all sectors and sizes to urgently act on their Scope 3 emissions, whether they are just contemplating or starting with their journey to a net-zero emission.
+It should inspire and inform businesses of all sectors and sizes to urgently act on their Scope 3 emissions, whether they are just contemplating or starting their journey to a net-zero emission.

 Source Citation: